GoProperly/organization/competencies/roles/_TechWideGeneral.md

     </tr>
     <tr>
         <td colspan="3">
-            Blurb to clarify business acumen proficiency and authority in the context of developer roles
+            Refer to the notes on <b>Interpreting Business Acumen</b> below for clarification
         </td>
     </tr>
     <tr>